 On the following Saturday, there were over 600 spectators at

 for the visit of Clydesdale.
+Due to Clydesdale's late arrival, the match lasted only 75 minutes.
 The Hampden Park

 men were without three regulars, including their goalkeeper.
 Two members of the second eleven and a player